Keano Kini: 2025

 On 26 March 2025, it was announced that Kini would be ruled out for an indefinite period after he suffered a neck injury during the Gold Coast's victory over Newcastle in round 3 of the 2025 NRL season.
 Kini revealed that he was just four millimeters from being paralysed (his spinal cord was already compressed by 10 millimeters) if he had taken another heavy tackle in the next game, and he had neck surgery in early April 2025 to address this issue.
 On 30 May, the Gold Coast announced that Kini had re-signed with the NRL club until October 2030 (end of the 2030 season).

 Kini played six matches for the Gold Coast in the 2025 NRL season as the club narrowly avoided the wooden spoon finishing 16th.

+2026

+Kini played almost every match for the Gold Coast in the 2026 NRL season as the club finished 16th on the table.